-Acute kidney injury, low level of red blood cells (anemia), low level of white blood cells (leukopenia), disorientation, depression, difficulty sleeping (signs of insomnia), nightmares, irritability, , tingling or numbness of the hands or feet (signs of paresthesia), trembling (signs of tremor), taste disorders (signs of dysgeusia), vision disorders\ (signs of visual impairment, vision blurred, diplopia), noises in ears (signs of tinnitus), constipation, mouth sores (signs of stomatitis), swollen, red and sore tongue (signs of glossitis), disorder of the tube that carries food from the throat to the stomach (signs of esophageal disorder), upper abdomen cramp specially after eating (signs of intestinal diaphragm disease), palpitations, chest pain, itchy, red and burning rash (signs of eczema), skin reddening (signs of erythema), hair loss (signs of alopecia), itching (signs of pruritus), blood in urine (signs of hematuria).
+Acute kidney injury, low level of red blood cells (anaemia), low level of white blood cells (leukopenia), disorientation, depression, difficulty sleeping (signs of insomnia), nightmares, irritability, tingling or numbness of the hands or feet (signs of paraesthesia), trembling (signs of tremor), taste disorders (signs of dysgeusia), vision disorders (signs of visual impairment, vision blurred, diplopia), noises in ears (signs of tinnitus), constipation, mouth sores (signs of stomatitis), swollen, red and sore tongue (signs of glossitis), disorder of the tube that carries food from the throat to the stomach (signs of esophageal disorder), upper abdomen cramp specially after eating (signs of intestinal diaphragm disease), palpitations, chest pain, itchy, red and burning rash (signs of eczema), skin reddening (signs of erythema), hair loss (signs of alopecia), itching (signs of pruritus), blood in urine (signs of haematuria)

-\Vision disorders: If symptoms of vision disorders occur during treatment with Catafast contact your doctor as an eye examination may be considered to exclude other causes.
+Vision disorders: If symptoms of vision disorders occur during treatment with Cataflam, contact your doctor as an eye examination may be considered to exclude other causes.
+If any of these affects you severely, tell your doctor.

-Do not be alarmed by this list - most people take Catafast without any problems.
+Do not be alarmed by this list - most people take Cataflam Tablets without any problems.